-Solid ND filters reduce the same amount of light throughout the entire filter.
-Its main function is to increase exposure time, thus lowering shutter speed without affecting ISO or aperture.
+Solid ND filters reduce the same amount of light (exposure value) throughout the entire filter.
+Its main function is to increase exposure time, thus using a slower shutter speed without affecting ISO or aperture.
 Most are made of glass, so they don’t create side effects like vignette or color casts.

 - 3-stop neutral density filter (ND 0.9): Reduces the equivalent of 3 stops of light, used when we only want to control a small amount of light in the scene.

 - 6-stop neutral density filter (ND 1.8): A greater amount of light can be blocked, ideal for sunrises or sunsets when light conditions are softer.

 - 10-stop neutral density filter (ND 3): Reduce a considerable amount of light.
 We will use this filter during harsh light conditions and long exposures during daytime.

 GRADUATED NEUTRAL DENSITY FILTERS

 Graduated ND filters reduce light in a gradient across the filter.
 At one edge of the filter, a certain number of light stops are reduced (which follow the same nomenclature as uniform ND filters) and no blocked light on the opposite side.

 Gradient filters can be made of glass, though usually made of resin, and classified according to the type of gradient:

 - Soft-Edge Graduated Neutral Density Filters: Light degradation will be smooth from one edge to the middle of the filter.
 Perfect for scenes where we want to remove light just in the area of the image, like the sky, for instance.